electrocentric/electrocentric.github.io/_posts/1997-12-22-rolling-stones-store.md

 date: 1997-12-22 09:42:42 -0500
 company: stumpworld
 projectimage: /assets/projects/1997-rollingstones.png
+summary: Stones Bazaar was the first dedicated e-commerce site for The Rolling Stones, and was created to support the Bridges to Babylon World Tour.
 ---
 Stones Bazaar was the first dedicated e-commerce site for The Rolling Stones, and was created to support the Bridges to Babylon World Tour.